glenvishal/Challenge-1/README.md

     - java/com
     - resources

-## Steps to run the project
+## Steps to execute the project
 1. Clone the project to a local directory using the command `git clone https://github.com/glenvishal/Challenge-1.git`
 2. Go to the directory src -> main -> resources and edit the application.properties file. *More about application.properties file in the below section*
 3. Go to the directory src -> main -> resources and edit the log.properties file. *More about log.properties file in the below section*
 4. Go to the directory src -> test -> resources and edit the application.properties file
 5. Go to the  Root folder which contains the pom.xml file and execute the command `mvn clean install`.
-Maven will build the project and run the test cases. **This command will not produce a log file**
+Maven will build the project and execute the test cases. **This command will not produce a log file**
 6. Another command to execute the code is `mvn exec:java`.
 This command should be executed from the root folder which contains the pom.xml file. **This command will produce a log file in the given directory**